MooHoll/physalia-DNAm-EcoEvo/1_Monday/readme.md

 ## 3. Indexing the genome and aligning reads with Bismark

 While multiple alignment tools for BSseq data have been developed (e.g. Biscuit, BWA-meth), Bismark is the best established and most widely used.
-Briefly, Bismark performs in-silico bisulfite conversion of (C->T and G->A) conversions of the input reads and reference genome to facilitate alignment using one of three possible aligners (Bowtie2, Hisat2, or minimap2).
-High confidence alignments are then compared to the normal genomic sequence (Cs included) to infer the methylation state.
+Briefly, Bismark performs in-silico bisulfite conversion (C->T and G->A) of the input reads and reference genome to facilitate alignment using one of three possible aligners (Bowtie2, Hisat2, or minimap2).
+High confidence alignments are then compared to the normal genomic sequence (i.e. with Cs included again) to infer the methylation state.
 By default, Bismark uses the Bowtie2 aligner.

 We first need to make an index for the Arabidopsis reference genome.
 Indexing is a strategy that alignment tools use to speed up alignment and is akin to an index at the end of a book, i.e. allowing specific short sequences to be found rapidly.
 Read more about genome indexing here: https://pmc.ncbi.nlm.nih.gov/articles/PMC2836519/
 Here, we ask Bismark to generate and index a bisulfite-converted genome for use with Bowtie2: